DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 	- [x] Added double-click to guild storage
 - **Packages**
 	- [x] Show icon 📜 on items that consist of unknown scrolls (doesn't when in category "all")
+	- [x] UI improvements: Remove level on gold item and durability when 100%
 - **Search**
 	- [x] Added guild mates and target list highlighting
 - **Settings**